 of bandages and I could make only one layer for each half and then I covered them with the glue xd)

 Step 8: Remove All the Molds

-I recommend to wash the silicone with water- I bet there are lots of plasticine particles, or other unnecessary sh!t xd
+I recommend washing the silicone with water- I bet there are lots of plasticine particles, or other unnecessary stuff

 Step 9: Cast Your Blank

-Slush casting of so detailed skull is very different than casting a casual doggo mask.
+Slush casting of a detailed skull is different from casting a regular blank.

 You don’t want to spread the resin at all the surface of mold, you have to use small amounts of resin.

 First you have to cast the teeth.
 Pour the resin into front part of mask.
 Spread it in and out the fangs a couple of times to make sure there are no bubbles in their tops.
 Wait till it hardens.